 The success of any product is largely determined by its design.
 It’s the first thing people notice, and as such, a great design is crucial for a company to stand out from its competitors and have an edge in this oversaturated and highly competitive world.

 Defining proper methods and techniques will offer better solutions to problems and help you respond to your customer’s needs.
-That’s why you need to have a firm grasp of what is product design and the product design process to produce the best outcomes possible.
+That’s why you need to have a firm grasp of the essence of product design and its process to produce the best outcomes possible.

 This article offers a comprehensive overview of what product design is truly about, along with a step-by-step guide to the product design process.